ARY Film Award for Best Film Jury: Winners and nominees

 For Best Film Jury there were no Nomination made as of first ceremony, Since this Category awarded to Best Film of the Year by Jury, so it has to be only one win and one nominee.
 Following years may have nominations but as per of first ceremony only solo win and solo nomination was being made.
 The year shown is the one in which the film first released; normally this is also the year before the ceremony at which the award is given; for example, a film exhibited theatrically during 2005 was eligible for consideration for the 2005 Best Film ARY Awards, awarded in 2006.
 The number of the ceremony (1st, 2nd, etc.) appears in parentheses after the awards year, linked to the article on that ceremony/ Each individual entry shows the title followed by the production company, and the producer.
 Till from 2013, the Best Drama Serial award has given to producer rather than to Production company.

 As of the first ceremony, only one winner was announced during the ceremony which was Jury decision based winner.
 This category is among four Jury Awards in ARY Film Awards that has only one win and one nomination.

 For the first ceremony, the eligibility period spanned full calendar years.
-For example, the 1st ARY Film Awards presented on May 35, 2015, to recognized films that were released between January, 2013, and December, 2013, the period of eligibility is the full previous calendar year from January 1 to December 31.
+For example, the 1st ARY Film Awards presented on May 35, 2015, to recognized films that were released between January, 2013, and December, 2013, the period of eligibility is the full previous calendar year from 1 January to 31 December.

 Date and the award ceremony shows that the 2010 is the period from 2010-2020 (10 years-decade), while the year above winners and nominees shows that the film year in which they were releases, and the figure in bracket shows the ceremony number, for example; an award ceremony is held for the films of its previous year.